fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 Settings.json and launch.json  for debugging C++ code on a Raspberry Pi Pico using the [Raspberry Pi Pico Debug Probe](https://www.raspberrypi.com/products/debug-probe/) in combination with Visual Studio Code.

-Tested with Ubuntu Ubuntu 24.04 LTS or later.
+Tested with Ubuntu Ubuntu 24.04 LTS.
+Works also with Windows Subsystem for Linux V2 (WSL2).

 ## In general